Anrock/fancon/README.md

 Pros: 128k addressable
 Cons: Bit-fiddling to get a byte, gotta rework all memmap, probably API too, all instructions become 2 words with lots of unused bits

-## Base/bank register
-Make additional register to act as a base for mem instructions
-Pros: more addressable memory
-Cons: ???

 ## Memory mapped devices / Remove syscalls
 We actually don't have any system desu